nikkikobako/MS2-Rescue-Me/README.md

       1. As the creator, I want to showcase the animals I have at the rescue centre.
             1. On entering the site the visitor will see a gallery selection of the available pets on the front page
-            2.
+            2. Once in the site the visitor can select a page to see all of the animals or a specific type of animals.
+            3.

-        2. As the creator, I want to attract vistors to the site.
+      2. As the creator, I want to make the site easy to use and navigate and ensure vistors want to use us.

       3. As the creator, I want to make the site fun to use.
+            1.

         4. As the creator, I want to make it easy for the visitor to find a pet.
         5. As the creator, I want to make it easy for the visitor to contact the rescue centre.